knavesec/CredMaster/README.md

 This tool requires AWS API access keys, a walkthrough on how to acquire these keys can be found here: https://bond-o.medium.com/aws-pass-through-proxy-84f1f7fa4b4b

-All other usage details can be found [here](https://github.com/knavesec/CredMaster/wiki/Usage)
+All other usage details can be found [on the wiki](https://github.com/knavesec/CredMaster/wiki/Usage)

 ## TODO ##